openhab/openhab-addons/bundles/org.openhab.binding.smarther/README.md

 This is **very important** since the authorize process with Legrand takes place using your client web browser and Legrand will have to know the right URL to your openHAB server for the authorization to be completed.
 When you have authorized with Legrand, this Redirect URI is where authorization tokens for your openHAB Smarther Brigde will be sent and they have to be received by the servlet on `/smarther/connectsmarther`.

+### Note on notifications

-Please note that, if you want to later receive push notifications (device status) from Legrand for this application, you must have your openHAB server reacheable from a public IP/address and use the related public IP/address and public port when filling-in the "Reply URL" field.
+If you want to later receive push notifications (device status) from Legrand for this application, you must have your openHAB server reacheable from a public IP/address and use the related public IP/address and public port when filling-in the "Reply URL" field in Step 1.

 ### Note on Step 2